Telmatobius brevirostris: Threats

 The IUCN and scientist from Peru both classify this frog as endangered.
-Agrochemical pollution enters streams and causes illness and deformity.
+Agrochemical pollution, as a result of potato cultivation, enters streams and causes illness and deformity.
 Scientists also believe that the fungal disease chytridiomycosis can kill this frog, but they have yet to report the fungus Batrachochytrium dendrobatidis on individuals from this species.
-Human beings also catch the frog for food and use in medicine.
+Though frogs of the same genus are known to have contracted the fungal disease.
+Human beings also catch the frog for food and use in medicine, causing a greater threat.

+Conservation

+In Peru, Telmatobius brevirostris is considered a critically endangered animal, this protects the frog from being captured and hunted listed under the Categorization of Endangered Species of Wild Fauna.
+Despite this, it is not known to be in any protected areas.